 This Earl Grey macaron with lemon curd filling is the most aromatic bite sized desserts ever, perfect for tea lovers!
-The macaron shells are loaded with fragrant Early Grey loose tea and sandwiched together with creamy, buttery, tangy lemon curd that perfectly balances the tea inspired shells.
-This Early Grey macaron will certainly be the star of your next afternoon tea!
+The French macaron shells are loaded with fragrant Early Grey loose tea and sandwiched together with creamy, buttery, tangy lemon curd that perfectly balances the tea inspired shells.
+These Early Grey macarons will certainly be the star of your next afternoon tea!

 💪 Are macarons hard to make?

 In summary, yes they are not the easiest to make!

 Are they impossible to make at home?
 Absolutely not!
 Macaron making requires precision and patience, and I would also say passion that will keep you going to practice and run a few tests until you succeed.

 Chefs and Bloggers love to claim that their macaron recipe is foolproof but if I want to be totally honest with you, there is no such thing as a foolproof macaron recipe or a recipe that works for all.
 Exactly the same recipe can turn out widely different just by changing something as little as a few more folds than necessary on the macaron batter – it will turn out too runny and that batch of macaron might end up like a pancake.
 So, instead of focusing on a recipe only, I will teach you the technique!